On behalf of the Board of Directors ("Board") of Kim Heng

 Words of Appreciation & Proposed Dividends

-I would also like to thank our partners, suppliers, customers and
+I would also like to thank our partners, suppliers, customers

 Also, I wish to thank our key institutional investors, Credence

 Partners and Zana Capital, for their vote of confidence and